tybottorff/bottorffdocs/notes/literature_notes.md

 # Incidence of immune-related adverse events and its association with treatment outcomes: the MD Anderson Cancer Center experience
  - 34% of 290 patients had irAEs
  - severe irAEs associated with improved overall survival
+# Increased circulating levels of CRP and IL-6 and decreased frequencies of T and B lymphocyte subsets are associated with immune-related adverse events during combination therapy with PD-1 inhibitors for liver cancer
+ - irAE patients (especially those with severe irAEs) had higher levels of CRP and IL-6, lower levels of non-NK lymphocytes
 # Induction of neoantigen-specific cytotoxic T cells and construction of T cell receptor co-engineered T cells for ovarian cancer
 ## Abstract
  - neoantigens implicated as major target of anticancer cytotoxic T cells